MediaComem/comem-webdev/subjects/jquery-dom-basics/README.md

 ### Add custom script

-We will write our JS code in a custom script file.
+We will write our own JS code in a custom script file.

-In the `js` directory insode your project directory, create a new `script.js` and include it at the bottom of your `index.html` page:
+In the `js` directory inside your project directory, create a new file `script.js` and include it at the bottom of your `index.html` page:

 ```html
 <body>